GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HackDescription-Template.md

 # gHacks - Hack Description Template

-*The following is a quick example of what the root of this WTH should look like for a fictional hack*
+*The following is a quick example of what the root of a gHack should look like for a fictional hack*

 # IoT Hack of the Century
 ## Introduction
 The IoT Hack of the Century will take you on a whirlwind tour in the world of IoT and how it is being used in the modern world of mineral extraction in exotic locations like the Arctic and the wilds of South Africa.

 ## Learning Objectives
-In this hack you will be solving the common business problem that companies in the mineral extraction industry face and how IoT solutions from Azure are brought to bare
+In this hack you will be solving the common business problem that companies in the mineral extraction industry face and how IoT solutions from Google are brought to bear.

 1. Provision an IoT Hub
 2. Set up an IoT Edge device
-3. Bring Azure Sphere to your solution for scale and resiliency
+3. Bring Edge Computing to your solution for scale and resiliency

 ## Challenges
 1. Challenge 0: **[Prepare your workstation for IoT development](Student/Challenge-00.md)**